ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 }
 ```

-There are some important points to digest.
+There are some important points in this code to digest.

 `Alert` implements the *Component Bind* pattern: A `Message` incoming getter parameter and a `MessageChanged` outgoing `EventCallback` setter parameter.
 The parent can bind a variable/property to the component like this `@bind-Message=_message`.

 `Alert` has a UI event, but there's no `IHandleEvent` handler implemented.
-The Render still handles the event: it calls the UI event method directly.
-There's automatic call to `StateAsChanged()`.
+The Render still handles the event by calling the UI event method directly.
+There's no built-in call to `StateAsChanged()`.

 In the Demo page there are two instances of `Alert`.
-One is wired by the `Message` parameter, two is wired through `@bind-Message`.
+One is wired through `@bind-Message`, Two is wired through the `Message` parameter.

 When you run the code and click on the buttons, Two doesn't dismiss the Alert.
 The're nothing wired to `MessageChanged`.

-Intriguingly, One works without any calls to `StateHasChanged`.
+One, on the other hand works, even though there's no call to `StateHasChanged`.

-`Index` inherits from `BlazrControlBase`, so `StateHasChanged` is automatically called by the UI event handler.
+`Index` inherits from `BlazrControlBase`, so there's a built-in call to `StateHasChanged` at the end of the UI event handler.

-1. The Alert `Dismiss` invokes `MessageChanged` passing a `null` string.
+1. The Alert `Dismiss` method invokes `MessageChanged` passing a `null` string.
 2. The UI handler invokes the Bind handler in `Index`.
 3. The Bind handler [created by the Razor Compiler] updates `_message` to `null`.
 4. The UI Handler completes and calls `StateHasChanged`.